Los Angeles Kings Stanley Cup Odds 2025-26 – NHL Futures Lines

 Los Angeles Kings History

 The dream of a Stanley Cup seemed impossible for many longtime Kings fans.
-But Los Angeles built up its roster with several good drafts.
+However, Los Angeles has built up its roster through several strong drafts.
 By the time the 2012 Stanley Cup Playoffs began, the Kings were perhaps the best 8-seed team in history.
 And that was proven by how Los Angeles steamrolled through the postseason to win their first Stanley Cup.

-LA overcame an 0-3 deficit against the San Jose Sharks two years later to win the series 4-3.
+LA overcame a 0-3 deficit against the San Jose Sharks two years later to win the series 4-3.
 That was the springboard to a second Stanley Cup title run.

 The Kings have always played second fiddle to the Lakers in Los Angeles.
-But the hockey club has always had die-hard, passionate loyalists who pack the arena for every game.
+However, the hockey club has always had die-hard, passionate, and loyal fans who pack the arena for every game.

 The end of the 2021-22 season marked the retirement of longtime King stalwart and former captain Dustin Brown.
 Brown was the captain of both of LA’s Stanley Cup championship teams.
 He goes down as one of the greatest Kings of all time.